 Hashtag abuse is not uncommon, although with proper etiquette orientation it should be out of conversations entirely.

 “The following behaviors and others like them could cause your account to be filtered from search, or even suspended:

 - Adding one or more topic/hashtag to an unrelated tweet in an attempt to gain attention in search.

 - Repeatedly tweeting the same topic/hashtag without adding value to the conversation in an attempt to get the topic trending/trending higher.

 - Tweeting about each trending topic in turn in order to drive traffic to your profile, especially when mixed with advertising.

 - Listing the trending topics in combination with a request to be followed.

 - Tweeting about a trending topic and posting a misleading link to something unrelated.”

-I am looking forward to engaging in Meaningful Social Conversations with you on Twitter while learning about the .
-Every time I get to thinking I am way behind with all of this technology stuff I get a question that reminds me that most of us are struggling to adapt to this hyper connected world of ours.
-We are just at different levels and ultimately we need each other.
-As long as we continue to learn and continue to help each other we will be OK.
-See you in San Antonio.
+I am looking forward to engaging in Meaningful Social Conversations with you on Twitter while at #INNMA 2015.
+Everytime I get to thinking I am way behind with all of this technology stuff i get a question that reminds me that most of us are struggling to adapt to this hyper connected world of ours.
+We are just at different levels and ulitimately we need each other.
+As long as we continue to learn and continue to help each other.
+See you in Boston.

 This post has already been read 3822 times!